pgpkeys-eu/pgpkeys-eu.github.io/docs/security-issues-librepgp-2024-08.md

 The [LibrePGP specification](https://datatracker.ietf.org/doc/html/draft-koch-librepgp) exhibits a number of known theoretical security issues that are not present in [the latest OpenPGP specification](https://datatracker.ietf.org/doc/html/rfc9580).
 It should be stressed however that no practical exploits are yet known.

+Also of interest may be MTG AG's [detailed comparison of RFC9580 and LibrePGP](https://github.com/crypto-security-tools/OpenPGP-LibrePGP-comparison/releases/download/v1.4/opgp-lpgp-comp.pdf).

 This post will be kept up to date with any further information.

 ## v5 Signature Downgrade Attack